Walls in My Heart: Lessons from Nehemiah

 Lesson 5: Share with others.
 Whatever you share, God will bless.
 Sometimes we think we have nothing to offer.
 Consider the widow who gave all she had (Mark 12:41-44; Luke 21:1-4).

 The wall was completed in 52 days.
 The enemies lost confidence, finally realizing that God worked with these people and no one could stand against them.
 With the Temple and wall completed, the people could begin working on their own homes, resettling in the land of their inheritance.

 Lesson 6: Stand on God’s side, aligning your plans with His will, and no one can stand against you.

 When the time came for the reading of the Law, all the people gathered.
 All in attendance listened attentively.
 Traditionally, people stood for this reading, which took up to six hours!
 The Levites offered instruction to the people, making the law clear to each person hearing the Word.
 The people spend time in celebration, thanksgiving, confession, and praise.
 They renewed their covenant with God, vowing to keep His commands of purity (by not intermarrying, by keeping the Sabbath, by proper use of the Temple).

 Lesson 7: Diligently study the Word.
 If you don’t understand something, keep studying.
 Ask elders, ministers, or others older in the faith.
-I am truly blessed with a former Bible major husband (therefore a library of information), a preacher father, an elder for a grandfather, and a tribe of people standing next to me building my wall of faith.
-Each place we travel or move, we add to that tribe.
-If I could begin to describe how my wall has grown it might go something like this:
+I am truly blessed with a Bible major husband (therefore a library of information), a preacher father, an elder for a grandfather, and a tribe of people standing next to me building my wall of faith.
+Every time we travel or move, we add to that tribe.

 These pictures are remnants of the Roman towers, gates, and walls in Cologne, Germany.